Season your pit before using it the first time.

 Your pit is equipped with a drain on the smokestack end.
 By keeping your pit slightly slanted in this direction, it will allow excess juices to drain away from the firebox.
 Place a receptacle under the drain to catch the drainage.
 The flat place on top of the firebox is a warming plate; it is excellent for heating tortillas, keeping your sauce warm, etc. The small grill in the firebox is perfect for grilling steaks, hamburgers or anything you want to cook in a hurry.
 The 20″ and 24″ models have an extra rack above the grill.
 This is excellent for roasting corn, potatoes or other vegetables while your meat is cooking.

 If you have a pit with a smoker (the vertical pipe on the end) you will find a rack just below the door.
 This is for a pan of water.
 By placing water here the heat draws moisture up and helps keep the meat moist.

 Take care of your pit.

-Your Lyfe Tyme pit has been painted with a 800°F primer and paint to help prevent rust.
-However, with regular use, various cooking temperatures and all kinds of weather, there will be small amounts of rust.
+Your Lyfe Tyme pit has been painted with a high heat paint to help prevent rust.
+However, with regular use, various cooking temperatures and all kinds of weather, there will be some amount of rust.
 This is normal.
-To remedy this, periodically brush rusted spots with a wire brush and paint with a high-temp, “BBQ-Black” spray paint.
-We also recommend removing the ashes and closing the dampers when your grill is not in use in order to prevent moisture from accumulating and causing excessive rust to the inside.
+To remedy this, periodically brush rusted spots with a wire brush and paint with a high-temp, “BBQ-Black” spray paint which can be purchased at your local hardware store.
+We also strongly recommend removing the ashes and any “sludge” left from the drippings of food from both the firebox and the grill section.
+Also keep the dampers and rain caps closed when your grill is not in use in order to prevent moisture from accumulating and causing excessive rust to the inside.